jlvalport/XDaysOfX-Challenges/100DaysOfCode/Round 1.md

 **Today's progress:** Today I reviewed how to open files in python, how to write in them and how we should close it after we're done with it so the memory is freed up.
 I saw how to import local scripts and how a "main" block can contain some code only into the module where it is.
 I learned about the extensive standard python library and how to use third party libraries.
 Learned about the interactive python interpreter and IPython.
 Also, saw how to create iterators and generators.

 **Thoughts:** Reading files and writing in them is so necessary to create dynamic products; and we have to remember to free up the space in memory to keep the program running.
 Importing modules and sectoring the code creates a better organized work.
 Libraries are so powerful and let us use functions for many purposes; the community is powerful.
 Iterators and generators serve their purpose in python; they make the program run efficiently and they are so alike to common functions, the yield command is all the difference.

+### Day 11: Thursday July 30, 2020.

+**Today's progress:** I worked in the project of the first module of Udacity's Data Structures and Algorithms Nanodegree.

+**Thoughts:** It's nice to manipulate data from files and extract whatever information you want from it.

+### Day 12: Friday July 31, 2020.

+**Today's progress:** Kept working on udacity's Data Structures and Algorithms Nanodegree project.
+I'm almost done.
+Next, I have to identify the big-O notation for the algorithms I'm creating.

+**Thoughts:** Expecting to pass the review in the first try!
+Wish me luck.

+### Day 13: Tuesday August 4, 2020.

+**Today's progress:** I finished the first project from the Data Structures and Algorithms Nanodegree.
+I need to wait for the review now.
+Kept on going and saw the definition of Arrays and the comparison to Python lists.
+The review of the project came in and had a few suggestions.
+All suggestions were great by the way.
+Learned to unpack lists and use them in the format() function directly.
+I learned that I shouldn't have more the than three levels of loops because it creates a big time-complexity.
+Learned that when I need to have unique values I should use sets or dictionaries.
+In theory I already knew that but I didn't put it in practice.
+Submitted the project again and I'll see the review next morning.

+**Thoughts:** I learn more when I get reviewed than by just viewing videos.